Baduit/poke_data/README.md

 # poke_data
-Data from poke api but in another format for PokeGuesser and Pokedle
+Data from poke api but in another format for [PokeGuesser](https://pokeguesser.baduit.eu/) and Pokedle (not created yet)